 Sitting on the West Coast, Minehead is perfectly located to explore Exmoor National Park which I loved spending time horse riding through.
 There is much to see and do in the park, including climbing, canoeing, fishing and cycling all set to an idyllic backdrop.
 Within the town, enjoy both the sandy and pebbly beaches and soak in the atmosphere of the harbour as the day’s catch comes in.

 Visit the West Somerset Railway for a ride on a steam train.
-They have some great Easter activities lined up, including a traditional Fish and Chip special on Easter Saturday and a special visit from Peppa Pig and George on Saturday 6th April.
+They have some great Easter activities lined up, including a traditional Fish and Chip special on Easter Saturday and a special visit from Wallace and Gromit on Saturday 12th April.